lukelbd/climate-benchmarks/README.md

 The Julia workflow is quite different -- you **cannot** simply make repeated calls to some script on the command line, because this means the JIT compilation kicks in every time, and becomes a huge bottleneck.
 Instead you have two options:

 1. Run things from a persistent notebook or REPL, making **repeated calls** to some function so that the JIT compilation can speed things up.
 For example, a simple julia script that iterates over 1000 NetCDF files and performs the same operation on them.
 2. Compile to machine executable with [`PackageCompiler`](https://github.com/JuliaLang/PackageCompiler.jl) and a "snoop" script, which lets you call a binary executable.
 This is perhaps how numerical models written in Julia can be used.
-Since it is faster, this is the approach used for benchmarks, unless stated otherwise.
+Since it is faster, unless stated otherwise, this is the approach used for benchmarks.
 <!-- To give Julia the best shot -->
 <!-- , each benchmark provides two times: -->
 <!-- 1.
 Time from running a Julia script in an **interactive shell**, after running it with a test file so the JIT compilation has already kicked in.
 Obviously this was tedious to do systematically, with multiple files and multiple benchmarks, but I thought it was necessary. -->